 Apple Valley Center is the only option we found in Ayer, Massachusetts.
-Featuring an overall score of B+, this looks like a very good facility.
-This place truly has plenty of good features.
-This place's impressive profile was highlighted by its inspection grade, which is addressed in the next paragraph.
+Featuring an overall score of B-, this looks like a decent facility.
+This place has some things working in its favor.
+The best part of this place's profile is is its short-term care rating.
+We discuss short-term care in the next section.

 Apple Valley Center